Dior15/BlueCircuit/README.md

 ## Simple Setup

 Using MovieFlix is incredibly simple; if you would like to run the application locally without worrying about installing the requirements, you can simply download the MovieFlix.exe file.
-After double-clicking the executable, a terminal will open similar to the one below, and you can direct your browser to the local IP address shown.
+After double-clicking the executable, a terminal will open similar to the one below, and the webpage will open automatically.
+To exit, simply close the terminal and webpage.
 <div align="center">
   <img src="pictures/setup.png">
 </div>
 <br>

-## IDE Setup
+## Developer Setup

 ### Requirements